jpretired/jp-main-menu-manual/README.md

 ## Description

 This custom module adds an item to the main menu.
-Behind that item there is a link to a webtrees manual in English, Czech or German language.
+Behind that item there is a link to a page listing so far known webtrees manuals.
 This module is inspired by a [module of JustCarmen](https://github.com/JustCarmen/webtrees-simple-menu).
 Then Hermann Hartenthaler has contributed with valuable proposals.